jlyon/ocr-anything/README.md

 Installing and Using
 ====================
-First, run the install.sh bash script to install all of the dependencies
+First, run the `install.sh` bash script to install all of the dependencies.

    ```
    git clone github.com/jlyon/ocr-anything